Crested Butte, United States: Family Ski Guide

 Biggest tradeoff

-Crested Butte is the rare Colorado resort where your kid can learn to ski without you needing a second mortgage or a therapist.
-Twenty-five percent of the mountain is dedicated beginner terrain, which sounds modest until you realize that translates to over 100 green runs spread across a well-designed learning zone.
+Your kid will have room to breathe and learn here.
+Crested Butte dedicates 25% of its mountain to beginner terrain, which translates to over 100 green runs spread across a well-designed learning zone.
 That's more beginner trails than many "family-friendly" resorts have trails, period.
 The other 75% skews hard toward intermediate, advanced, and extreme terrain.

 Ski School